 - In the TaxJar window, enter your information, then click Create Account to create your TaxJar account.

-- If you have an existing TaxJar account, you'll still enter your information, then click Create Account.
+- If you have an existing TaxJar Professional account, you'll still enter your information, then click Create Account.
 After you click, a Try signing in link appears at the top of the page.
 Click the link, then log in with your TaxJar account information.

 Step 2 - Add your business locations in TaxJar